 - is used as a reference substance for expressing excretion rate of various urinary metabolites.

-- Can be used to diagnose the condition of the kidney.
+- Can be used to diagnose early functional changes in the kidney.

 - An albumin/creatinine ratio can be used to determine the level of damage to the kidneys.